Djokovic Inspires Serbia To ATP Cup Quarter-finals - UrduPoint

 Djokovic Inspires Serbia To ATP Cup Quarter-finals

-A near-perfect Novak Djokovic won both his singles and doubles rubbers as Serbia beat France 2-1 to reach the quarter-finals of the inaugural ATP Cup teams event in Brisbane on Monday
+A near-perfect Novak Djokovic won both his singles and doubles rubbers as Serbia beat France 2-1 to reach the quarter-finals of the inaugural ATP Cup team event in Brisbane on Monday

 The win, combined with South Africa's earlier defeat of Chile, means Serbia are assured of topping Group A with one round remaining.